selsa-inube/bootcamps/content/backend/v2/go/go-as-todo-create-complete-delete-task.md

 1. This method accesses the list in a specific index and marks the item as completed.
 This means that the `Done` property is now true and the `CompletedAt` property is equal to the current time.
 2. This method must return an error value.
 Particularly useful if we're trying to access an invalid index in the list.

+#### Delete

+1. This method accesses a specific index of the list as well and deletes it.
+2. Deleting means that the item should be removed from the list while the rest of items remaing in the list.
+3. This method must return an error value.
+Particularly for the case where we're trying to delete an item in an invalid index of the list.

 ## Assignment